-Characteristics of the included effect sizes
+Characteristics of the Included Effect Sizes

 The majority of the studies reported the correlation between prior knowledge and posttest knowledge.
 This relation was investigated in 476 of the included studies, reporting 7,772 effect sizes ranging between $r_p^+ = -.565$ and $r_p^+ = .995$.
 Of these, 45 effect sizes from nine studies were obtained in randomized controlled trials (RCTs).
 We categorized a study as an RCT when the participants were randomized into at least two groups and the levels of prior knowledge were manipulated to differ between these groups prior to learning.
-The nine included RCT studies framed their prior knowledge manipulation as pre-teaching condition, pretraining intervention, provision of additional information, knowledge induction, or instruction on prerequisite knowledge.
+The nine included RCT studies framed their prior-knowledge manipulation as preteaching condition, pretraining intervention, provision of additional information, knowledge induction, or instruction on prerequisite knowledge.
 Of the nine studies, two performed the randomization on a class level and seven on an individual level.
-A manipulation check followed the prior knowledge manipulation in three of the nine studies.
-The experimental manipulation of prior knowledge before the actual instruction took between 5 and 180 min.
+A manipulation check followed the prior-knowledge before the actual instruction took between 5 and 180 minutes.
 For 45 studies with 1,898 effect sizes, it was possible to control the correlation between prior knowledge and posttest knowledge for intelligence using partial correlations.